entigolabs/entigo-infralib-agent/README.md

   * type - type of the step
   * workspace - terraform workspace to use
   * before - for patch config, name of the step in the same workspace that this step should be executed before
-  * approve - approval type for the step, only applies when terraform needs to change or destroy resources, based on semver.
-Approve always means that manual approval is required, never means that agent approves automatically, default **always**
+  * approve - approval type for the step, only applies when terraform needs to change resources, based on semver.
+Destroying resources always requires manual approval.
+Approve always means that manual approval is required, never means that agent approves automatically.
+Custom terraform steps only support values `always` and `never`, default **always**
   * version - version of Entigo Infralib terraform modules to use
   * base_image_version - image version of Entigo Infralib Base Image to use, default uses the newest module version
   * remove - whether to remove the step during merge or not, default **false**